andreaabellera/andreaabellera.github.io/README.md

 - [FAQ](#FAQ)

 ## Purpose
-This README will teach you on instructions to host your resume online through Github Pages, which is a method that Andrew Etter suggests in his book, Modern Technical Writing.
-He notes, "build and host a website, not distribute PDFs."
-Furthermore, the following points display the purpose of hosting a resume online.
+This README will teach you how to host your resume online through Github Pages.
+Andrew Etter suggests in his book, Modern Technical Writing, that documentation must be built and hosted in a website, not distributed as PDFs.
+Furthermore, I compiled the following benefits for hosting your resume online points based on Etter's principles.

 ### Why host a resume in Github Pages?
 - Etter states that "even the best documentation, like software, eventually goes out of date."
 Integrating Git allows effective version control so that and eliminates the need of keeping multiple .pdf versions in a hard drive that take up space and is hectic to overwrite.